Wednesday: Goat Cheese and Leek Tart

 ¼ teaspoon dried thymeFor the Salad

-Kernels from 2 ears of cooked or frozen corn, 1 cup
+Kernels from 2 ears of cooked corn OR 1 cup frozen and thawed

 2 beefy heirloom tomatoes